 10. Myth: Pregnant women or anyone with pre-existing conditions can’t get the flu shot.

 Fact: This is not true.
 With rare exceptions, the CDC recommends an annual flu vaccine for everyone 6 months and older, including pregnant women and people with medical conditions.
 In fact, since children younger than 6 months old are too young to get the flu shot, the best way to protect these little ones is for moms to get a flu shot during pregnancy (which has been shown to protect babies several months after birth) and for everyone around them to get vaccinated too.

 Still unsure if you should get a flu shot this season?
 It’s best to ask your doctor or another certified health provider.
 And before you pay full price for your flu shot at a clinic or retail location, be sure to check with your health insurance provider.
-Most plans offer flu shots as a preventive benefit at little to no cost when you go to an in-network location.
-Several clinics and health systems are offering drive-thru or curbside flu shot options this year due to COVID-19.
+Most plans, like Priority Health, offer flu shots as a preventive benefit at little to no cost when you go to an in-network location.
+Several clinics and health systems are offering drive-thru or curbside flu shot options.
 Check the state’s flu vaccine directory here or ask your primary care provider.

 Remember that a vaccination helps you fight getting more severe flu symptoms, but even after a flu shot you can still get some flu symptoms.
 Hopefully it doesn’t happen, but here are some tips to help just in case.
 And if you’re wondering what the differences are between COVID-19 and the flu, check out this helpful comparison.